enriquedevs/DE-101-Practices/Practices/session_6_intro_cloud_airflow/README.md

   * Parameters
     * `bucket`: S3 bucket name
     * `bucket_file`: File path from the bucket
-  * Read json file from S3 hook and save the file to docker storage
+  * Read json file from S3 hook and save the file to docker mapped storage
   * Return `json_local` as the path from extracted json from s3
 * `transform_data`
   * Parameters: `json_local` from `extract_data`